- 2 Bedrooms

 Complete the Booking

-When everything seems correct, it's finally time to sign on the dotted line.
-You'll likely be required to submit a security deposit at time of reservation.
+When everything looks correct, it's finally time for you to sign on the dotted line.
+Remember that most rental contracts require a considerable rental deposit and/or security deposit to protect the property owner.

-Don't forget to get the property manager's contact number and entry/exit procedures for your rental property.
-We recommend keeping the contact's details in your cell phone and wallet.
+Be sure to get the property manager's contact telephone number and entry/exit procedures for your rental home.
+We recommend saving the contact's details in your cell phone and wallet.

 During your Stay

-- Ask questions.
-You might need guidance for a gas fireplace, TV or spa.
-Contact your rental manager.
+- You might need guidance for a fireplace, Television or spa tub.
+Get in touch with your rental manager.
 They are there to assist.
-A quick phone call eliminates many complications.
+A brief phone call eliminates many problems.

 - Enjoy your stay!
-Make sure to protect the rental owner (and your stuff!) by keeping the rental secured when you are away, exactly like you would in your own home.
+Make sure to protect the property owner (and your things!) by keeping the property locked up while you are away, just like you would at home.

-- Once your things are all out, perform a walk-through of the rental to make sure no property damage occurred in the course of your stay.
-If it is possible, do this walk-out review with the property manager present.
-If the property owner is not available, ensure that you take photos of the property to record its condition.
+- Make sure to walk through the rental home one last time and look for property damage.
+When possible, do this walk-out review with the property manager present.
+If the property owner is not available, make certain to take photos of the property to record its condition.

 Learn from your Experience

-Did they love their stay?
-Hopefully this guide steered you to a great home away from home.
-If not, you've gained valuable experience that can help with another search.
+Hold a debrief with your traveling companions.
+Did they love their rental?
+We hope this guide steered you to a fantastic rental home.
+If not, you have gained invaluable rental search experience that will help with the next search.